Careers Guidance

 Empowering students of character for success and fulfilment in the world of work

-Aims of the Careers Programme
+Aims of our Careers Provision

 Aylesford School is committed to providing high quality Career Education, Information, Advice and Guidance (CEIAG) to all students.
 We believe that CEIAG is important for a number of reasons.
-The effects of CEIAG are that it:

 • Empowers and prepares young people to gain and sustain enriching employment.